-There’s a caveat: You can only contribute to a Roth IRA if your income falls below a certain limit.
-If your contribution is for 2017, that maximum is $118,000 for a single person or $186,000 for a married couple filing jointly (based on modified adjusted gross income ).
+But there’s a catch: Investors can only contribute to a Roth IRA if their income falls below a specific limit.
+If your contribution is for 2022, that maximum is $129,000 for a single person or $204,000 for a married couple filing jointly (based on modified adjusted gross income).
 Though, if you make slightly more than that, you may qualify to contribute a reduced amount.

 Want to contribute to a Roth IRA, but have an income that exceeds the limits?
 Good news: There’s another option.
 It’s called a backdoor Roth IRA.